It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 This additional protection is usually included with the equipment for your safety.

 For all operations where it is required, this unit should be mounted.
-With this cover and the upper guard in place, the saw blade is virtually completely hidden.
+With this cover and the upper guard in place, the saw blade is wholly hidden.

 These are critical safety considerations.